Dr Terry Gorst

 University of Plymouth MSc Advanced Professional Practice in Neurological Rehabilitation: Pathomechanics and Rehabilitation of Gait and Balance; Advancing the Management of Long Term Neurological Conditions; and Neurological Rehabilitation - Sensorimotor Disorders.

-I am keen to explore how lower limb somatosensory function maps onto and contributes to movement function in neurological populations, in particular stroke and Parkinson’s.
+My research investigates how lower limb somatosensory function maps onto and contributes to movement function in neurological populations, in particular stroke and Parkinson’s disease.
 I also have a clinical-research interest in the role of physical activity and exercise in the management of neurological conditions, in particular Parkinson’s disease.

 Gorst, T, Marsden, J., Paton, J & Freeman, J. (2016) Foot and ankle impairments affect mobility and balance in stroke; the views of people with stroke.
 Disab & Rehab 38(6):589-96